JJ/perl6em/txt/1-liners.md

     { (0,{$^ß²+$_}...∞) }

-This is a conde chunk that returns a sequence; the only thing we have done is to put curly brackets around it.
+This is a code chunk that returns a sequence; the only thing we have done is to put curly brackets around it.
 We have two different kind of
 placeholders: `$_` will be a stand-in for whatever we handle to the code chunk, while $<sup>ß</sup> is the placeholder for the sequence itself.
 Perl